eric-maynard/polaris/regtests/client/python/docs/PolarisDefaultApi.md

 Delete an existing catalog.
-This is a cascading operation that deletes all metadata, including principals, roles and grants.
-If the catalog is an internal catalog, all tables and namespaces are dropped without purge.
+The catalog must be empty.

 ### Example